Print

 Instructions

-1. To make the sponge, preheat the oven to 340°F (170°C).
-Place egg whites (at room temperature) in a mixing bowl and start whisking with an electric mixer.
-Gradually add the caster sugar and beat until the meringue is stiff.
+1. Step 1: To make the sponge, preheat the oven to 340°F (170°C).
+Place the egg whites (at room temperature) in a mixing bowl and whisk with an electric mixer.
+Gradually add the caster sugar, beating until the meringue is stiff.
 Add egg yolks and whisk until incorporated.

-2. Sift all-purpose flour over the bowl and gently mix using a rubber spatula, working from the bottom of the bowl.
+2. Step 2: Sift all-purpose flour over the bowl, then gently mix using a rubber spatula, working from the bottom of the bowl.
 Pour the batter mixture onto a baking sheet lined with parchment paper.
 Use an angled spatula to spread it to a thickness of 0.4 inches (1 cm).
 Sprinkle generously with icing sugar.
 Bake the sponge in the middle of the oven until slightly golden brown for 15-20 minutes.

-3. Place an 8-inch (20 cm) cake ring 2 inches (5 cm) high on the serving platter.
+3. Step 3: Place an 8-inch (20 cm) cake ring 2 inches (5 cm) high on the serving platter.
 There is no need to line it with an acetate collar.
 Cut ladyfinger cookies at the base to be 2.2 inches (5.5 cm) high using a serrated knife.
-Then place cookies inside the ring, the sugared side against the circle.
+Then place the cookies inside the ring, with the sugared side facing the circle.

-5. To make the Bavarian cream, first, make a vanilla custard.
+5. Step 5: To make the Bavarian cream, first, make a vanilla custard.
 Soak gelatine sheets in a large bowl with very cold water.
 In a medium mixing bowl, beat egg yolks and icing sugar with a hand whisk.
-Pour milk into a heavy-bottomed saucepan, and add scraped vanilla seeds.
-Bring the milk over medium heat to a boil.
+Pour the milk into a heavy-bottomed saucepan, and add scraped vanilla seeds.
+Bring the milk to a boil over medium heat.

-8. Remove the pot from the heat, add the well-drained gelatin to the hot custard, and mix well.
-Transfer it to a clean bowl, and cover it with plastic wrap in contact to prevent skin formation on the surface of the custard.
+8. Step 8: Remove the pot from the heat, add the well-drained gelatin to the hot custard, and mix until well combined.
+Transfer it to a clean bowl and cover it with plastic wrap in contact with the custard to prevent skin from forming on the surface.
 Let the custard cool at room temperature until 73-86°F (23-30°C).
-Bring the custard to the refrigerator to speed up the cooling process, but check its temperature regularly.
+Place the custard in the refrigerator to speed cooling, but check its temperature regularly.
 Otherwise, the custard will set, making it impossible to finish Bavarian cream.

-9. Pour cold heavy cream into the cold bowl of a stand mixer and whip the cream until soft peaks.
-Gently add the whipped cream to the custard with a spatula in a few additions and mix.
+9. Step 9: Pour cold heavy cream into the cold bowl of a stand mixer and whip the cream until soft peaks.
+Gently add the whipped cream to the custard in a few additions, stirring with a spatula.

-10. To assemble the cake, drain canned pears on a paper towel; reserve the syrup.
-Cut pears into thin slices: ensure it will be enough to decorate the top of the cake.
+10. Step 10: To assemble the cake, drain canned pears on a paper towel; reserve the syrup.
+Cut pears into thin slices.
+Make sure there will be enough to decorate the top of the cake.
 Cut the remaining pears into 1 by 1 cm cubes.

-12. Smooth the surface of the cream and refrigerate Charlotte for 4-6 hours.
+12. Step 12: Smooth the cream's surface and refrigerate Charlotte for 4-6 hours.
 Decorate the top of the cake with pear slices.
-To preserve fruit and bring a shiny appearance, brush pears with a clear glaze.
+To preserve the fruit and give it a shiny appearance, brush pears with a clear glaze.

 Notes

-1. Cutting a sponge disk, ensure it perfectly fits inside the cake ring with ladyfinger cookies.
+1. Cut a sponge disk that perfectly fits inside the cake ring with the ladyfinger cookies.
 It must sit "airtight" to prevent the Bavarian cake from escaping.

-2. Pass the custard through a fine mesh sieve to remove any possible lumps.
+2. Pass the custard through a fine-mesh sieve to remove any lumps.

-3. Beat heavy cream until soft peaks; avoid over-whisking until firm peaks.
+3. Beat heavy cream until soft peaks; avoid overwhisking until firm peaks form.

 Nutrition